Newspapers publish information on a wide range of topics. Most are published on a daily basis in print and online, providing up-to-date information.

 You can access and read publications as a guest user without registering to create an account.
 To have more features and personalization you will need to register for a PressReader account.
 To register, click on the Sign In option, in the top right hand corner of the screen.
 You can select your favourite publications and can set up email alerts when a new issue of your favourite publication has been released.

-Access to the full text of The Times between 1785 and 2010.
+The Times Access full text content between 1785 and 2012.
 Articles are reproduced in original format, allowing you to research both content and visual layout.

 Other, more specialist news sources are available, particularly for historical research.